aristotelis-bobas/cub3d/README.md

-# ft_cub3d
+# cub3d

+## Project

-Project for Codam (42 Network)
+This was a project for Codam (42 Network).

-- Assignment: writing a game engine using a raycaster in C, inspired by the original Wolfenstein 3D engine
+The assignment consisted of writing a raycaster to render a 3D environment using the MiniLibX (MLX) library for graphical instructions.
+The engine is based on the original Wolfenstein 3D, and rendered from a 2D map.
+I finished the project on 26 February 2020 with a grade of 115%.

+## Gameplay

-- Notes: Added the following gameplay elements to the engine; picking up weapons, sound effects, damage mechanics, a minimap, enemy movement (basic AI), medkits, boss level
+I chose to add the following gameplay elements to the engine;
-- MiniLibX library: the MiniLibX library functions as an API for all graphical instructions (Metal based)
+- picking up weapons
+- sound effects
+- damage mechanics
+- minimap and healthbar HUD
+- enemy movement (basic AI)
+- medkits
-- Grade: 115%
+- boss level
-- Date: 26 February 2020

 <p align="center">
   <img width="960" height="540" src="https://i.ibb.co/N9bskLS/Screen-Shot-2020-09-03-at-8-29-38-PM.png">